Y-digital-Asia/Y-digital-Asia-website/content/solutions/conversational-ai/_index.en.md

     own customized solution for sales or service.
   link: "/contact/"
 heroimage: hero-conversational-ai.jpg
-introtext: Users can communicate with a chatbot or voice-assistant in different languages, using either voice, typing or a combination of both.
+introtext: Users can communicate with a chatbot or voice assistant in different languages, using either voice, typing or a combination of both.
 Choosing the right conversational platform is essential to create positive customer experiences.
-Chatbots and voice-assistants have to overcome the through of disillusion.
-Too often users are not properly understood or can only answer a question without supporting a following transactions.
+Chatbots and voice assistants have to overcome the trough of disillusion.
+Too often users are not properly understood or can only answer a question without supporting follow-up transactions.
 page_heading_2: Y. solutions

 ---